 Bob Hunt earned his communications degree from Muskingum College in Ohio.
 He then worked at several newspapers, including the Racine (Wisconsin) Journal Times, Kewanee (Illinois) Star Courier and the Helena Independent Record.
 In Helena, Bob met his wife and the couple moved to Kalispell to ski and enjoy the mountain lifestyle.
 Bob has worked at the Beacon before the first issue was printed.
 His focus is helping area businesses grow through advertising.
 The Hunts have a daughter who graduated early from Glacier High School in 2015.
 She is currently living in Seattle.

-Born and raised in Livingston, Montana, Myers is an original founding member of the Flathead Beacon, previously serving as senior writer and now as an editor.
-He also edits the Beacon’s quarterly magazine, Flathead Living, in addition to writing for the publication.
-His work has won numerous awards, including the top public service honor from the Montana Newspaper Association, and has been featured in the book “Montana: Warts and All,” a collection of the Montana Quarterly’s best writing of the decade.
-His journalism, fiction, and essays have appeared in newspapers and magazines across the country, including USA Today, San Francisco Chronicle, The Drake, Flyfisher, Big Sky Journal, Whitefish Review and more.
-He also works in commercial copywriting and editing.
-He lives in Whitefish with his wife, son and two dogs.
+Born and raised in Livingston, Montana, Myers is an original founding member of the Flathead Beacon, previously serving as senior writer and now as assistant managing editor.
+He is also managing editor of the Beacon’s quarterly magazine, Flathead Living.
+His writing has won numerous awards, including the top public service honor from the Montana Newspaper Association, and has been featured in two anthologies: “Montana: Warts and All,” a collection of the Montana Quarterly’s best writing of the decade, and "Unearthing Paradise: Montana Writers in Defense of Greater Yellowstone."
+His journalism, essays and fiction have appeared in newspapers and magazines across the country, including USA Today, San Francisco Chronicle, The Drake, Flyfisher, Big Sky Journal, Montana Quarterly, Whitefish Review and more.
+He lives in Whitefish with his wife, son and dog.

 Tristan Scott was raised in Minnesota and moved to Missoula in 2003 to pursue a degree in journalism at the University of Montana.
 In 2005 he began covering cops and courts for the daily Missoulian newspaper and in 2010 he moved to Whitefish as the Missoulian’s Flathead Valley bureau chief, covering enterprise stories throughout the region.
 In 2013, he joined the Flathead Beacon’s staff as senior writer.
 He has garnered numerous awards, including recognition by the Society of Professional Journalists for his coverage of prescription drug abuse in Montana.
 He has provided commentary and analysis on National Public Radio’s “All Things Considered,” Montana Public Radio and “Democracy Now!”